Fonds RC0124 - Marjorie Harris fonds

 Arrangement

-The fonds has been arranged into ten series: magazine and newspaper work; monographs; radio and television work; speaking engagements and personal appearances; correspondence; personal records; gardening records; proposals and unpublished works; oversize; and electronic materials.
+The first accrual has been arranged into ten series: magazine and newspaper work; monographs; radio and television work; speaking engagements and personal appearances; correspondence; personal records; gardening records; proposals and unpublished works; oversize; and electronic materials.

 Language of material